JimB16/GBABios/README.md

 # GBABios

-This is a (currently incomplete) disassembly of the GBABios.
+This is a (currently incomplete, 25% are missing) disassembly of the GBABios.

 It builds the following roms:

 * GBA.ROM `md5: a860e8c0b6d573d191e4ec7db1b1e4f6`
 * GBANDS.ROM `md5: 1c0d67db9e1208b95a1506b1688a0ad6`

+To build it you must have 'DevKitArm' and then run 'make'.

 ## More infos